geekbrownbear/ytdlp4tt/README.md

 # ytdlp4tt

+*With TikTok potentially disappearing I wanted to download my saved vids for future reference.
+But I couldn't get some existing tools to work, so I made my own!

 Be mindful!
 You might have A LOT of liked/shared videos.
 Check the files from step 2 for an estimate on how many videos you will end up with.
 10k vids ~= 40GB from my testing.

 1. Get your Account Data from TikTok (example file `user_data_tiktok.json`).
 You can download "All" data or just "Activity" which doesn't include shared videos.
 From [TikTok KB](https://support.tiktok.com/en/account-and-privacy/personalized-ads-and-data/requesting-your-data):